 Remembering Peter Claeys

-I was very sorry to learn this week that Peter Claeys, whom you see in the family photo below, had died recently in Lille, at age 62.
-With the family’s permission, here is their announcement:
+I was very sorry to learn this week that Peter Claeys, whom you see in action above and in the family photo below, had died recently in Lille, at age 62.
+With his family’s permission, here is their announcement, followed by my appreciation:

 Many of my most memorable moments in China were in the company of Peter Claeys.
 I originally met him because, after a variety of international careers, he had become the representative in China of Cirrus aircraft, the company I’d reported on and written about in the United States.
 We became friends because my wife, Deb, and I found him so fascinating, omni-curious, and charming.
 Peter and I and other aviation-minded friends in China, especially the Italian writer Michele Travierso, went to air shows together and flew around the region as often as its strange regulatory circumstances allowed.